nu7hatch/webrocket/README.md

-# Rocket - Advanced WebSocket server
+# WEBROCKET - Distributed WebSockets/MQ server

-Rocket is very fast and reliable WebSockets server written in [Go language](http://golang.org)!
+WebRocket is a hybrid of MQ and WebSockets server with great support for horizontal scalability.
+WebRocket is very fast and easy to use from both
+sides: backend (via MQ conneciton) and frontend (via WebSockets).
+This combination will lead you to new quality of web development and will finally make bidirectional Web easy for everyone.

 Package contains also the `webrocket` library, which provides highly extensible backend, eg. for defining your own protocols (see *Hacking* section for details).

 ## Installation

+Project is writter in awesome [Go language](http://golang.org)!
-First of all, I predict you don't have Go installed...
+If you don't have Go installed yet...
 Follow this [installation guide](http://golang.org/doc/install.html) and get **the newest version** of the compiler.

-Rocket uses some of unreleased websocket's stuff, so remember to clone **the head version** or the latest **weekly release**:
+WebRocket is using bunch of unreleased features, and want to catch up with Go's development, so remember to clone **the head version** or the latest **weekly release**:

     $ hg clone https://go.googlecode.com/hg/ go

-Go is very actively developed, so it's good idea is to use head version and update it regullary.

-Once you install the Go compiler, building the webrocket is very easy.
+Once you install the Go compiler, building the WebRocket is very easy.
 First, clone the repo:

     $ git clone git://github.com/nu7hatch/webrocket.git
     $ cd webrocket

-Build and install the `webrocket` library:

-    $ make && make install

-Finally, build `rocket` command line tool:

-    $ cd server
-    $ make

-If everything will go fine, then you will find the `./rocket` binary in current directory.

-## Usage

-Server is quite easy to configure and run.
-The only thing you have to do is to create your own configuration based on the versioned `example.json` file.

-    $ cp example.json my.json
-    $ # edit configuration file...
-    $ rocket my.json

-By default rocket listens on port `9772` on localhost.
-You can change it in your configuration or by setting proper flags.
-Use `rocket --help` to check available flags and options.

-## Protocol

-Webrocket implements simple and fast JSON-based protocol, offering support for authentication and basic access controll, channels subscribing, and messages broadcasting.

-Each message handled by the server may cause possible errors.
-All error which are not affecting connection with the client are forwarded to it using the following payload format:

-    {"err": "ERROR_NAME"}

-Possible errors are listed for each action.

-### Authenticate

-Payload:

-    {
-	    "authenticate": {
-		    "user": "user-name",
-			"secret": "secret-key"
-		}
-	}

-* `user` - name of the configured user you want to authenticate
-* `secret` - authentication secret for specified user

-Errors:

-* `INVALID_CREDENTIALS` - returned when given secret is invalid
-* `INVALID_USER` - returned when given user does not exist
-* `INVALID_PAYLOAD` - returned when payload format is invalid

-Success response:

-    {"authenticated": "user-name"}

-### Subscribe

-Payload:

-    {"subscribe": {"channel": "channel-name"}}

-* `channel` - name of channel you want to subscribe, not existing channels are created automatically

-Errors:

-* `ACCESS_DENIED` - returned when current session is not authenticated for reading
-* `INVALID_PAYLOAD` - when payload format is invalid

-Success response:

-    {"subscribed": "channel-name"}

-### Unsubscribe

-Payload:

-    {"unsubscribe": {"channel": "channel-name"}}

-* `channel` - name of channel you want to unsubscribe

-Errors:

-* `INVALID_PAYLOAD` - when payload format is invalid

-Success response:

-    {"unsubscribed": "channel-name"}

-### Broadcast

-Payload:

-    {"broadcast": {"event": "event-name", "channel": "channel-name", "data": {"foo": "bar"}}}

-* `event` - communication is event oriented, so each message needs to specify which event triggers it
-* `channel` - channel have to exist
-* `data` - published data

-Errors:

-* `ACCESS_DENIED` - returned when current session is not authenticated for writing
-* `INVALID_CHANNEL` - returned when destination channel doesn't exist
-* `INVALID_PAYLOAD` - when payload format is invalid

-Success response:

-    {"broadcasted": "channel-name"}

-### Direct message (NOT IMPLEMENTED)

-Payload:

-    {"direct": {"event": "event-name", "client": "client-token", "data": {"foo": "bar"}}}

-* `event` - communication is event oriented, so each message needs to specify which event triggers it
-* `channel` - channel have to exist
-* `data` - published data

-Errors:

-* `INVALID_CLIENT` - returned when destination client doesn't exist
-* `INVALID_PAYLOAD` - when payload format is invalid

-Success response:

-    {"directSent": "client-token"}

-### Session logout

-Payload:

-    {"logout": true}

-Errors:

-* `INVALID_PAYLOAD` - when payload format is invalid

-Success response:

-    {"loggedOut": true}

-### Safe disconnect

-Payload:

-    {"disconnect": true}

-Errors:

-* `INVALID_PAYLOAD` - when payload format is invalid

-No success response, connection is closed immediately after this message.

-## Hacking

-TODO...
+... and install the WebRocket library with all tools:

+    $ ./all.bash

+## Server

+To start the server node with defauld configuration simply run:

+    $ rocket-server

+Obviously you can tweak up the configuration whatever you want:

+    $ rocket-server -wsaddr "myhost.com:9772" -ctladdr "localhost:9773"

+To get more information about all settings run server with help switch:

+    $ rocket-server -help

+## Management (UNDER DEVELOPMENT)

+Architecture of WebRocket is oriented on distributed deployment and horizontal scalability, that's why to manage your node you have to use another tool, `rocket-ctl`.
+To quick start with the server you just have to create a **vhost** and add at least one user for it.

+    $ rocket-ctl add_vhost /hello
+	$ rocket-ctl add_user /hello joe READ|WRITE

+Again, for more details simply run help command:

+    $ rocket-ctl -help

+## Monitoring (UNDER DEVELOPMENT)

+To monitor your server or cluster activity use the `rocket-monitor` tool:

+    $ rocket-monitor

 ## Note on Patches/Pull Requests